jpsdr/MKVToolnix-Windows-7/doc/development.md

 * Include translation's author in AUTHORS
 * Include message in NEWS.md
-* Either re-run configure or add the new translation in build-config to TRANSLATIONS; afterwards verify the format strings with »drake translations:verify-format-strings«
+* Either re-run configure or add the new translation in build-config to TRANSLATIONS; afterwards verify the format strings with »rake translations:verify-format-strings«